kovacsnador/tinycoro/README.md

 The `tinycoro::Mutex` class provides an efficient coroutine-compatible mutual exclusion mechanism.
 It ensures that only one coroutine can access a critical section at a time, simplifying synchronization in coroutine-based systems.

-The `co_await` operator returns a `tinycoro::LockGuard` object, which utilizes its destructor (RAII) to automatically release the lock
+The `co_await` operator returns a `tinycoro::ReleaseGuard` object, which utilizes its destructor (RAII) to automatically release the lock

 ```cpp
     void Example_Mutex(tinycoro::Scheduler& scheduler)